Normas para publicación

 Maximum length: 20 pages.

-Up to four authors are allowed per article.
-Font size 12, Times New Roman font, 1.15 line spacing, justified text, A4 size.
+Font size: 12, Times New Roman, 1.15 line spacing, justified text, A4 size.

+Submissions may be in Spanish, English, or Portuguese.
 Citation and referencing style: APA style, seventh edition (American Psychological Association, 2020).
 It is recommended to consult: https://apastyle.apa.org/

 Illustrations, photographs, or images of any kind will be referred to as figures; tables will be used for charts with statistical information.
 They must be referenced in the text and/or appropriately placed and accompanied by a caption that identifies them.
 In addition to their inclusion in the original file, it is essential to submit them to the management system as additional documents of no lesser quality.